vinipedroni/vini-public/README.md

 > [!NOTE]
 > The "Match Accuracy" shown for each image is an indication of how close the vectors from our current image and the stored ones are.
 As metadata is changed the accuracy of the matches is going to change as well.

-!!!note
-    This is a note banner created using an admonition extension.
-!!!

 4. Now let's see how changing the options from the user changes the accuracy of the results.

 ![Test1_Results](/static_assets/test_example_2.png)